litmuschaos/v1-litmus-docs/docs/getstarted.md

 ### Annotate your application

 Your application has to be annotated with `litmuschaos.io/chaos="true"`.
-As a security measure, and also as a means to reduce blast radius the chaos operator checks for this annotation before invoking chaos experiment(s) on the application.
+As a security measure, and also as a means to reduce blast radius the ChaosOperator checks for this annotation before invoking chaos experiment(s) on the application.
 Replace `nginx` with the name of your deployment.

 <div class="danger">